The readings, assignments, and projects below constitute the Week 01 Deliverables and are due by 11:59pm EDT on Saturday, Sept. 4th:

 Assignment 01-a (Mondrian)

-In this assignment, which will be uploaded to Autolab, you will use code to create a static image (in this instance: copying a Mondrian painting).
+In this assignment, which will be uploaded to Autolab, you will use code to create a static image (in this instance: copying an image inspired by the paintings of artist Piet Mondrian).
 Our objectives are to refine our control of the use of graphical primitives in p5.js.

 Perhaps you are wondering why artists copy paintings in museums, as I am doing.
 The answer is to study, to learn, and to find inspiration from the great masters of the past.
 Copying directly from works of art gives the artists insight into the creative process — insights which cannot be learned from any other source.
 [From Gerald King]

-- Using p5.js code and simple visual primitives, reproduce the painting shown below by Piet Mondrian (1872-1944), Composition III, with red, blue, yellow and black, 1929.
+- Using p5.js code and simple visual primitives, reproduce the image shown below by Michael Tompsett, an image inspired by the geometric mode of painting that Piet Mondrian called Neo-Plasticism.

-- Note: Your code must use synthetic graphical primitives such as rect(), fill(), etc. and not simply load a JPG/PNG/GIF image file of the Mondrian image.
+- Note: Your code must use synthetic graphical primitives such as rect(), fill(), etc. and not simply load a JPG/PNG/GIF image file of the Mondrian-like image.

 - Tip: You can measure the size and color of the painting’s components using Photoshop* or another image editor, such as GIMP or Pixlr.
 In Mac OSX, a built-in utility called “DigitalColor Meter” may also be helpful.
 The result should visually match the photo above, but need not be exact, e.g. you may use white for the “white” portions of the painting.